ATLANTA >> Tennessee rookie quarterback Marcus Mariota quickly learned NFL games are different from practice.

 Mariota’s first two series ended with an interception and a fumble before he recovered to lead a touchdown drive in the Titans’ 31-24 loss to the Atlanta Falcons in a preseason opener Friday night.

-One play after he was sacked early in his first drive, Mariota’s short pass was intercepted by linebacker Justin Durant, whose 20-yard return set up a field goal.
-On Tennessee’s next drive, the ball slipped out of Mariota’s hand as he was preparing to pass.
+One play after he was sacked early in his first drive, Mariota’s screen pass was intercepted by linebacker Justin Durant, whose 20-yard return set up a field goal.
+On Tennessee’s next drive, the ball was knocked out of Mariota’s hand as he was preparing to pass.
 Linebacker Paul Worrilow scooped up the loose ball and raced 14 yards for a touchdown.

 “I just kind of shrugged it off,” Mariota said.
 “I figured we needed a good drive, and we finished with a good one.”